AIM-Harvard/pyradiomics/docs/installation.rst

   * ``python -m pip install -r requirements.txt``
   * ``python setup.py install``

+* If the installation fails, check out the :ref:`radiomics-faq-label`.
+If your error is not listed there, contact us by `creating an issue <https://github.com/Radiomics/pyradiomics/issues/new>`_ on the PyRadiomics Github.

 ------------------------------------
-2. Use 3D Slicer Radiomics extension
+3. Use 3D Slicer Radiomics extension
 ------------------------------------

 3D Slicer is a free open source research platform for medical image computing.
 Learn more and download 3D Slicer binary for your platform here: http://slicer.org.